 1) ORAL EXAMINATION: At the end of a six-week course, students are orally evaluated in the wards and the corresponding score is recorded in the bulletin of each student.
 Performance during evaluation in the wards is counted towards the overall oral grade.
 Performance during oral presentation work (power point and during examination on a virtual (electronic) patient are also counted towards the overall oral grade.

-2) WRITTEN EXAMINATION: it is held every twelve weeks and within the examination periods as determined by the Faculty of Medicine, Aristotle University of Thessaloniki.
+2) WRITTEN EXAMINATION: it is held within the examination periods as determined by the School of Medicine, Aristotle University of Thessaloniki.
 It includes multiple-choice questions, short questions, questions on clinical cases, questions with diagrams and pictures.
 There is no negative marking.
 The score obtained from the multiple choice questions is <5 (ie if the student successfully responds ONLY to multiple choice questions, he cannot be awarded with a grade of 5).

 CURRICULUM IN CLINICAL TRAINING FOR STUDENTS OF THE IA-IB SEMESTERS

 5.Fever of unknown origin

 10.Congenital and acquired heart disease